mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 the upper layers.
 This connector is flexible and may be configured with a list of *device* objects, where each device exposes some attributes and commands.

-## TangoJS WebComponents - HTML widget toolkit
+## TangoJS WebComponents - HTML widget toolkit {#sec:solution-tangojs-webcomponents}

 The most important part of TangoJS, from end user's perspective, is the widget toolkit.
 This module sits on top of core layer in TangoJS stack.
 It contains